-Dedicated to the many good friends I made at Occupy Windsor, some of whom have map features named after them.Full-size map, too large to attach
+Dedicated to the many good friends I made at Occupy Windsor, some of whom have map features named after them.

-Croll Island was first charted in the early 1800s by a not very successful fur trader by the name of Ignatious Croll, whose second cousin's great-to-the-power-of-shitloads grand-nephew would go on to be a moderately famous Canadian politician.
+Croll Island was first charted in the early 1800s by a not very successful fur trader by the name of Ignatious Croll, whose second cousin's great-to-the-power-of-s*** grand-nephew would go on to be a moderately famous Canadian politician.
 He was trying to get from Laborador to Repulse Bay at the time, but got knocked badly off-course due to a combination of unseasonably bad weather and charts purchased from the low bidder, and then discovered the island rather unexpectedly when his ship ran aground on it in dense fog.

 (The beach where Captain Croll is said to have first set foot on the island that bears his name.)

 Choosing to make the best of a bad situation, Croll and his crew set out to explore the island.
 After the first day, they enmcountered a solitary inhabitant, an Inuit man who spoke a little English and claimed to be the only survivor of a smallpox epidemic that had swept through the inhabitants of the island some years earlier.
 In return for passage to Frobisher Bay he provided them with the local names for the island's more prominent geographical features, as well as a brief summary of his tribe's history and religious customs.
 These included such lurid accounts of fertility rites and human sacrifice that Captain Croll refused to reveal them to the public for fear of "inciting violence against the Native population by those who would judge all Eskimo persons by the depraved actions of a small and isolated proportion".